A bit of the fragrance clings to the hand that gives flowers. - Chinese proverb

 A contemporary of Matthew, the Jewish historian Flavius Josephus (37–c.100 CE), reports, and later rabbinic literature confirms, a folk tale which was in circulation in New Testament times.
 It relates to the birth of Moses and his miraculous escape from the hands of Pharaoh of Egypt.
 (Vermes 2010:84, 85)

-The tale of wise men and a wandering star in the first two gospels of Matthew (from about 80-90 CE) is a folk tale.
-It is missing in the Gospels of Mark and John, and appearing in a radically different form in Luke, where there is no mention of a star, wise men or Herod, nor of the murder of the innocents and Jesus' escape to Egypt.
+The tale of wise men and a wandering star in the first two gospels of Matthew (from about 80-90 CE) is a folk tale, says Dr Vermes.
+The Nativity tale is missing in the Gospels of Mark and John, and appearing in a radically different form in Luke, where there is no mention of a star, wise men or Herod, nor of the murder of the innocents and Jesus' escape to Egypt.
 (Vermes 2010:84).
 Matthew's Gospel was written for Christians who were not Jewish.
 [More Bible criticism]

-It is wise when dealing with the fanatic or fantastic to ask for evidence to avoid being taken in and outsmarted from there on by steps and degrees.
-And are there other explanations from good sources?
-In this case Dr Geza Vermes' tells the first couple of chapters in the gospel of Matthew is a folktale, and his telling so is a fact (Vermes 2010:87).
-[More by Dr. Vermes].
+It is wise when dealing with the fanatic or fantastic to ask very politely for evidence to avoid being taken in and perhaps outsmarted from there by steps and degrees.

 Vermes, Geza.
 The Authentic Gospel of Jesus.
 London: Penguin, 2005.